richifrick/jQuery.progressiveAjax/README.md

 It's a simple jQuery-plugin, so all you need to call is $.progressiveAjax({ theParam: itsValue });.<br />
 There are 2 parameters which must be given: the url which defines the url (no big surprise here)<br />
 and the progFunc which defines the processing of each interval.
-Speaking of the interval: you can set how often you want to fire the progFunc, along it other params:
+Speaking of parameters and the interval: you can set these options:

 Parameters
 ======================